elephantscale/internet2-cloud-course-v2/labs/practice-labs/2-lamp-stack.md

 # Setting up LAMP Stack

-Setup a LAMP (Linux, Apache, MysQL, PHP/Python) on a single Linux machine
+Setup a LAMP (Linux, Apache, MySQL, PHP/Python) on a single Linux machine

 You can use the following guide